StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 ### Recommended Style Cue: Beksinski

-I tried adding the name of the painter [Beksinski](https://es.wikipedia.org/wiki/Zdzis%C5%82aw_Beksi%C5%84ski) as a style cue, and the results were mixed: many of them blocked by StableDiffusion's content policy, which I guess means there was something awful in them, but the survivors looked very good.
+I tried adding the name of the painter [Beksinski](https://es.wikipedia.org/wiki/Zdzis%C5%82aw_Beksi%C5%84ski) as a style cue, and the results were mixed: many of them blocked by StableDiffusion's content policy, which I guess means there was something awful in them, but the survivors looked amazing.

 ![](resources/ai-generated-images/stable-diffusion/selected/2118950198_A_pile_of_computers_and_TVs_with_raining_sulfur__beksinski__4k__detailed__oil_on_canvas.png){: loading="lazy"}